 5. Travel with a Companion

 Loneliness is one of the things that can worsen your anxiety.
 If you feel anxious about traveling alone, travel with a companion.
-When you’re with your friends on a plane, there are many group activities that you can engage in that will help you to fight boredom.
+When you’re with your friends on a plane, there are many group activities that you can engage in that will help you fight boredom.
 Having friends around you can also help you be more open and adventurous.

 6. Use Medication